19 Fun things to do in Faro Portugal

 Be mesmerized by the Faro Cathedral

-The Faro Cathedral, built in the 13th century, is one of the biggest and most impressive cathedrals in Algarve and is a great place to visit for its architecture, artistic treasures, and impressive acoustics.
+The Faro Cathedral, built in the 13th century, is one of the biggest and most impressive cathedrals in the Algarve and is a great place to visit for its architecture, artistic treasures, and impressive acoustics.

-Travel in time through Algarve’s ancient ruins
+Travel in time through ancient Roman ruins

 Go on a boat trip!